 Keep The Tech Simple

-In 2020 and 2021, I’ve worked with my private, high-end clients more and more as they pivoted to doing remote interviews because they couldn’t do in-person interviews.
+The last few years especially all throughout the pandemic, I’ve worked with my private high-end clients more and more as they pivoted to doing remote interviews because they couldn’t do in-person interviews.
 I’ve helped my private clients build their own remote satellite studios using the exact same tools and setup I’ve been teaching my Lights Camera Branding (LCB) students and alumni inside my membership to use for years.

 For the shows I’ve been working on behind the scenes, like Drew Barrymore and Ellen, they don’t go live with anything fancy, because it’s not high-tech equipment that makes a great video.
 We keep the tech simple because the more high-tech equipment you add, the more places you can have a tech fail.